-CCA students in grades 6-12 may request official or unofficial transcripts from the office.
-These will typically be sent directly to colleges or potential employers.
+CCA students in grades 9-12 may request official or unofficial transcripts from the office.
+An online form will need to be completed for the request that is available under Resources in ParentSquare.
+Official transcripts will typically be sent directly to schools, colleges or potential employers.